exonet/documentation/conventions.md

 ### Variables

-- Use an unique `uid` when adding a new user
+- Use a unique `uid` when adding a new user
 - Add `removed: true` when removing users and databases

 ### Tasks